jpmelos/migreat/README.md

 Clone the source code from GitHub.

-Install dependencies (recommended to do this in a virtual environment):
+Create a new virtual environment.

+Install dependencies:

 ```
 pip install -r requirements.txt
 ```

-To spin up a test database in a Docker Engine:
+Spin up a test database in a Docker Engine:

 ```
 docker run -d \